Managing analytical code development#

 Version control of changes provides an audit trail.

-• The code, documentation, and peer reviews should all be version controlled.
+• You should version control the code, documentation, and peer reviews.
 Git software is most commonly used for this.

-• The code should be developed on an open source code platform, like GitHub.
-This transparency increases your users trust in the analysis.
+• You should develop the code on an open source code platform, like GitHub.
+This transparency increases your users trust in the analysis and promotes collaboration and re-use.

-• There should be a clear record of every change and who made it.
+• You should have a clear record of every change and who made it.

 • Each change should be linked to a reason, for example, a new requirement or an issue in the existing code.

-• Reviews of changes should be stored with the version of the analysis that was reviewed.
+• You should store reviews of changes with the version of the analysis that was reviewed.

 Quality assure throughout development#